 Guess what?
 Every guy will experience hair loss throughout his life.
 Just because you are thin, or thinning doesn’t mean you can’t pull off a pompadour or the “David Beckham”.
 I have plenty of clients that are losing or have lost quite a bit of hair.
 So, get ahead of the recession with the proper haircut for you.

 On the flip side, if you have hair for days and can pull off any number of styles, let’s have some fun and whip that hair into shape.
 From long locks, undercuts, pompadours, fades, to classic side parts, short all over or a messy or modern slick back let’s cut it up and make you feel like your best self.
-I love doing haircuts for teen guys as well, we have so many options for trendy styles.
+I love doing haircuts for teens as well, we have so many options for trendy styles.”

 Whether you are due for a drastic cut, a trim or a new style, you can trust my years of experience, dedicated training, and expert male opinion.
 Please take a look at our recent men’s hair transformations!

 MEN’S HAIRCUTS & COLOR

 Men’s hair and choosing the right hairstyle for your face shape

 Let’s “face” it, most of us guys are not David Beckham and cannot pull off any number of hairstyles.
 Yes, we trust our men’s hairstylist or barber to guide us in the right direction, but the key is to know what haircut or style works best with your face shape.
 The great thing about determining your face shape and finding an appropriate hairstyle is that it should work to enhance certain favorable features.

 Now, take a second, get a touch narcissistic in front of the mirror and figure yourself out.

 Let’s start by listing the most common face shapes and their characteristics:

 - Oval – You have no dominant features, the face is rounded, longer and narrow rather than short and wide.
 Oval face shapes are very harmonious but run the risk of looking plain due to a lack of a focal point.